minasmart/presentations/graphql-eu-2017/presentation.md

 [.build-lists: true]

 - Not UI bound (Data Only)
-- Generative Relay-style Pagination
+- Generative Relay-Style Pagination
-- Generative Relay-style Resource reloading
+- Generative Relay-Style Resource Reloading
-- No Client side Query Parsing
+- No Client Side Query Parsing

 ^ Let's take a look at some of the features we needed.